Londa-LG/Vacation-finder/README.md

   1. Visit http://127.0.0.1:8000/
   2. Use the Navbar to find the Popular places section
   3. Click on the package you like
-  4. Use link to contact Travel Agent
+  4. Use the link to contact Travel Agent

 ### Dependencies
 * Pillow
 * django

 ### Future Features
-* social media style profile accounts for Travel Agents and Users
+* A social media style profile accounts for Travel Agents and Users.
-* Microsoft word like editor for Travel Agents
+* A text editor for Travel Agents.